99designs/aws-vault/USAGE.md

  - `AWS_VAULT_PROMPT=ykman`: to avoid specifying `--prompt` each time
  - `YKMAN_OATH_CREDENTIAL_NAME`: to use an alternative ykman credential
  - `AWS_VAULT_YKMAN_VERSION`: to set the major version of the ykman cli being used.
 Defaults to "4"
+ - `YKMAN_OATH_DEVICE_SERIAL`: to set the device serial of a specific Yubikey if you have multiple Yubikeys plugged into your computer.

 ## Shell completion